The other day, while I was checking my Twitter feed, having my coffee (what, don't you do that?), a tweet from a friend caught my attention.

 It also allows you to setup some more technical options, one of which caught my attention in particular: sending an error 410 instead of an error 404 when the page you are looking for is in the trash.

 Code 410 indicates that the resource is not temporarily unavailable, but that it has been permanently deleted.
 Google's robots will understand that they can unindex this page.

-When you create your 404 page, feel free to include really personalized content: a nice little message, an animated gif, a search engine, a list of the most frequently visited pages… in short, help the user find the content he is looking for!
+When you create your 404 page, feel free to include more personalized content: a nice little message, an animated gif, a search engine, a list of the most frequently visited pages… in short, help the user find the content they are looking for!

 To see a concrete example, click on this link and you will discover our magnificent page 404 (we are quite proud of it!)

 IV – Fix 404 errors permanently with redirections

 Though you now know how to set up a custom 404 page, your work is not yet done.

 We will now have to roll up our sleeves and remove these 404 errors for good!
 For that, you're going to have to set up redirects.

 Indeed, the personalized page 404 improves the user experience, but does not solve the problem of referencing on search engines.